My forbearance period is about to end. What options do I have to ensure I can stay in my home?

 If I don’t qualify for any payment options and I can’t make my mortgage payments, will my home be foreclosed?

 First, the American Rescue Plan provides almost $10 billion to help struggling homeowners with financial assistance to help keep them in their homes.
 This money may be used for mortgage payments, utilities, insurance, and other needs.
-Please refer to the Treasury’s website (opens new window) or check with your state and local agencies to see if you qualify for assistance.
+Please refer to the Treasury’s website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) or check with your state and local agencies to see if you qualify for assistance.

 Second, it is important to note that mortgage servicers can’t start the foreclosure process until you are more than 120 days past due on your mortgage payments.
 However, during the pandemic, there has been a moratorium on foreclosures to help keep people in their homes.
 This moratorium expired on July 31, 2021.

 The CFPB recently issued a final rule that stipulates certain safeguards mortgage servicers must meet before foreclosing to provide homeowners the opportunity and time to avoid foreclosure.
 These safeguards took effect on August 31, 2021 and terminate on January 1, 2022.
 While the CFPB’s rule will not block servicers from starting the foreclosure process, it does require servicers to have a higher level of diligence and outreach to ensure every effort was made to work with the borrower before moving on to foreclosure.